-A record of bankruptcy shows that you present a higher risk to the lender and as a result some may decline the application at this point.
+A record of bankruptcy shows that you present a higher risk to the lender and as a result, some may decline the application at this point.
+You can also expect to be offered mortgage deals with higher interest rates.

 How long after bankruptcy can I get a mortgage?